Azure/bicep/docs/examples/201/wvd-backplane-with-network-and-storage-and-monitoring/readme.md

 are configured for Log Analytics
  - Workspace
  - Hostpool
  This Bicep module can be run separatly or as part of main.bicep

+  ## wvd-sig-module.bicep
+This Bicep Module creates a Shared Image Gallery and Image Definition.
+The following objects are created
+ - Shared Image Gallery
+ - Shared Image Gallery Image Definition
+ This Bicep module can be run separatly or as part of main.bicep

+  ## wvd-image-builder-module.bicep
+This Bicep Module creates components to run Azure Image Builder and update the Shared Image Gallery Image Definition.
+The following objects are created
+ - User Assigned Managed Identity (UAMI)
+ - Role for the UAMI to Modify Gallery and Template Images
+ - Image Template - Optional Customisations to run Optimization and Teams install Powershell scripts (Uncomment if needed)

+ Optional
+ If parameter InvokeRunImageBuildThroughDeploymentScript in main.bicep is set to True then the following will be triggered:
+ - Additional Role definitions created and assigned to UAMI to be able to run Image Template builds, become a managed identity operator and create the relevant container and storage accounts needed to run a script deployment using the Microsoft.Resources/deploymentScripts provider.
+ - Using the Microsoft.Resources/deploymentScripts provider, runs a Powershell script to start the build of the AIB Image and upload the image once complete to the SIG definition created earlier.

+ - Shared Image Gallery Image Definition
+ This Bicep module can be run separatly or as part of main.bicep

 ## main.json